jessicarush/review-app/README.md

-# Python Review App
+# Review App

-This is a small Flask app I created to help me track my Python study & review sessions.
+This is a small study tool built in Python & Flask that I created to help track and encourage study & review sessions.
+It is built to work with any number of github repositories containing files (topics) you want to study.

 I started learning Python in 2017.
-Though I was keeping good notes, I found that in absorbing so much new information all the time, it was hard to remember what I'd done a weeks ago.
-This study app, was a way to organize myself in reviewing the topics I had learned.
-To make it easy, the app recommends what topic I should review next based on the last time it was reviewed and my self-assessed understanding of the topic.
+Though I was keeping good notes in a github repo, I found that in absorbing so much new information everyday, it was hard to remember what I'd learned a week ago.
+This app was a way to organize and encourage myself to review the the notes I had written.
+To make it easier, the app recommends what topic I should review next based on the last time it was studied and my self-assessed comprehension of the topic.

-If you would like to use this tool, follow the instructions below.
-Note that the app is built around reviewing the [Python notes in this repo](https://github.com/jessicarush/python-notes).
+If you would like to use this tool, you can use the [live version here at review.zebro.id](https://review.zebro.id/register) or you can instantiate your own copy of the application by following the instructions below.

 ## Table of Contents